mobilecoinfoundation/mobilecoin/CONTRIBUTING.md

 ## Pull Requests (PRs)

-During TestNet, the MobileCoin team is actively developing in an internal repo, occasionally merging batches of PRs to the public repository.
-We are happy to review and consider PRs submitted against the public MobileCoin repo, but your changes will be taken as suggestions and may be rolled into a merge batch from the internal repo.
+During TestNet, the MobileCoin team is actively developing in an internal repository, occasionally merging batches of PRs to the public repository.
+We are happy to review and consider PRs submitted against the public MobileCoin repository, but your changes will be taken as suggestions and may be rolled into a merge batch from the internal repository.

 Coming soon: Code Style Guidelines